Khuirul-Huda/mocci-player/README.md

 ## Configuration
 1. Clone this repository
 2. Copy `sample.env` to `.env`
-3. Fill your api url
+3. Fill your API url

 ## Building
 Development